 Controls – 8/10

 The quality of the controls depends largely on what peripheral is used.
 Playing the game on the Wii U GamePad, as per the developer’s primary intention, does come with its limitations.
-Not only do the GamePad’s facilities not truly add much to the gameplay, with the exception of displaying previous progress notifications and players being able to use the touchpad to select secondary items, but after a while, playing the game with the GamePad can end up causing pain in the hands if players aren’t careful.
+Not only do the GamePad’s facilities not truly add much to the gameplay, with the exception of displaying previous progress notifications and players being able to use the touchpad to select secondary items, but after a while, playing the game with the GamePad can end up causing pain in the hands of players if they aren’t careful.
 I feel as if it is important that I address this issue to anyone who is looking to play the game but may only have the Wii U GamePad to play it on.
 Since the gameplay in Hyrule Warriors is very intense and action-packed, players may end up tensing their hands across the side of the GamePad, and doing this can cause quite a bit of pain after a good few hours.
 My advice to players would be to make sure that they try and keep their hands relaxed, and be careful to not tense them up around the GamePad regularly.
 Most game controllers are designed for players to naturally wrap their hands around, but the Wii U GamePad’s design makes doing this considerably harder.
 All that being said, however, there are no issues with the actual control scheme of the game itself, and since it centers mainly on button-mashing, I find, mastering the basics won’t be too much of a problem.

 Lifespan – 8/10